What's the Deal with Muscle Spasms and Cramps?

 Having a muscle seize up can be the craziest (painful!) feeling.
 Luckily, there's not much to worry about.
 Here's what you need to know.

 Charley horse.
 Also known as the "WTH!?" pain that can seriously cramp your stride at a moment's notice.
-What is a muscle spasm anyway, what causes muscles spasms, and how can you curb the killer seize-ups?
+What is a muscle spasm anyway, is it the same thing as a muscle cramp, what causes them, and how can you curb the killer seize-ups?

 We took muscle spasms 101 from neuromusculoskeletal disorder specialist Matthew Meyers, M.S., of Velocity Sports Medicine in West Westport, Connecticut, so you can ditch the twitch for good.

-Panicking because you're having one RN?
+Panicking because you're having a muscle cramp RN?
 Here's the basic info you're looking for:

 - What causes them?
 Muscle spasms can be caused by overexertion, stretching too far, dehydration, electrolyte deficiency, and muscle tightness, fatigue, or trauma.